juaml/junifer/docs/extending/marker.rst

 4. ``store``: the method that stores the computed marker.
 5. ``__init__``: the initialization method, where the marker is configured.

+As an example, we will develop a Parcel Mean marker, that is, a marker that first applies a parecellation and then computes the mean of the data in each parcel.
+This is a very simple example, but it will show you how to create a new marker.

 .. _extending_markers_input_output: